yongxuDM/yongxuDM.github.io/_pages/about.md

 <!--  [Inspire Page](https://inspirehep.net/authors/1737900?ui-citation-summary=true)-->

 <!--My research focuses on the intersection of particle physics and cosmology.
 Motivated by curiosity and experimental advancements, I am particularly interested in investigating the physics from inflation to Big Bang Nucleosynthesis (BBN), concentrating on both theoretical developments and experimental implications.-->
-Theoretical particle cosmology at the interface of quantum field theory and early-Universe dynamics, focused on predictive frameworks to probe the microphysics of the pre-BBN Universe through gravitational waves, dark matter, and precision cosmological observables.
+I work on theoretical particle cosmology at the interface of quantum field theory and early-Universe dynamics, focused on predictive frameworks to probe the microphysics of the pre-BBN Universe through gravitational waves, dark matter, and precision cosmological observables.
 Here is my
 [Inspire Page](https://inspirehep.net/authors/1737900?ui-citation-summary=true).

 <!--  🌟 News 🌟: I will be joining [McGill University](https://www.physics.mcgill.ca/) this fall with a [Trottier Space Institute Fellowship](https://tsi.mcgill.ca/)!  -->